kensanata/oddmu/README.md

 square brackets are not a link.
 If you're used to that, it'll be strange as you need to repeat the name: `[like this](like this)`.

+If your files don't provide their own title (`# title`), the file name is used for the title.

 ## Building

 ```sh